tinijs/cli/README.md

 The source of the package resides in the `src` folder:

 - `public-api.ts`: the public interface of the package
-- `bin.ts`: the entry of the CLI
+- `cli/index.ts`: the entry of the CLI
-- `lib/helpers/...`: all the reusable functions
-- `cli/index.ts`: the CLI app
 - `cli/commands/...`: all the commands of the CLI app
+- `cli/utils/...`: all the reusable functions

 The test specs are in the `test` folder: